Science of Reading Badge Rubric

 Reviewers look for and record:

-• Evidence in professional learning of artifacts and activities (e.g., slides/visuals, research articles, case studies, videos) that clearly identify and define the critical skills and components for early reading development (e.g., oral language development, phonological and phonemic awareness, decoding, encoding, handwriting, fluency, language comprehension, text comprehension, writing).
+• Evidence in the professional learning of artifacts and activities (e.g., slides/visuals, research articles, case studies, videos) that clearly identify and define the critical skills and components for early reading development in alignment with the framework(s) used in the professional learning (e.g., oral language development, phonological and phonemic awareness, decoding, encoding, handwriting, fluency, language comprehension, text comprehension, writing).

 2 points:

-• Professional learning thoroughly identifies and defines the skills and components of upper elementary literacy and describes student learning at this phase of development, and
+• Professional learning comprehensively identifies and defines the skills and components of upper elementary literacy on the continuum of literacy development, and

-• Professional learning includes explicit guidance about how to implement advanced practices in instruction that should be present within the HQIM.
+• Professional learning includes explicit guidance about how to implement practices in instruction, including connections to a specific HQIM and, if applicable, opportunities to extend application.

 1 point:

-• Professional learning identifies some skills and components of upper elementary literacy, or
+• Professional learning partially identifies skills and components of upper elementary literacy, or

 0 points:

-• Professional learning identifies very few skills and components of upper elementary literacy, and
+• Professional learning identifies very few or no skills and components of upper elementary literacy, and

-• Professional learning fails to identify or include guidance about how to implement advanced practices.
+• Professional learning does not identify or include guidance about how to implement advanced practices.

 Sample Evidence Collection